-The Old Mill Singers was founded in 1970 as the Phelps Arts Society to provide music for hospital patients during the holiday season, and, over forty years later, it continues to perform in nursing homes, at community events, and in public concerts twice a year.
+The Old Mill Singers was founded in 1970 as the Phelps Arts Society to provide music for hospital patients during the holiday season.
+Over forty years later we continue to perform in nursing homes, at community events, and in public concerts twice a year.

 We are an adult choral group with a variety of singing skill levels.
 Many of us do not read music.
 So if you can carry a tune in a bucket, give us a try.